-1. The Parties shall determine by mutual agreement those grievances suitable for expedited arbitration.
+- 1. The Parties shall determine by mutual agreement those grievances suitable for expedited arbitration. - 2.
+A single arbitrator will be selected through the process outlined in Article 3.03 (e) (i). - 3.

-- 2. The expedited arbitrators, who shall act as sole arbitrators, shall be Emily Burke, John McConchie, and David McPhillips. - 3.
 If the Parties agree to invoke the expedited arbitration process, the matter shall be decided in accordance with the process set out in this Article, notwithstanding the provision of Article 3.03 (e) of the Collective Agreement. - 4.
 The locations of the hearings shall be agreed to by the Parties. - 5.
 As the process is intended to be non-legal, unless otherwise agreed lawyers will not be used to represent either Party. - 6.
 All presentations are to be short and concise and are to include a comprehensive opening statement.
 The Parties agree to make limited use of authorities during their presentations. - 7.
-The hearings will be governed by the following guidelines which can be amended by agreement between the parties at any time: - (a) A brief of pertinent documents will be jointly presented to the arbitrator. - (b) To the extent that authorities are permitted, they shall be presented in a joint brief. - (c) If possible, a statement of agreed facts will be jointly presented to the arbitrator. - (d) Responses to opening statements will cover any facts which are in dispute and any additional facts available. - (e) The hearing will be conducted in an informal manner with limited objections by the Parties and without concern for procedural irregularities. - (f) Hearsay and extrinsic evidence will be allowed to be entered without objection and given the appropriate weight by the arbitrator. - (g) Witnesses will only be used to enter evidence relative to facts in dispute or for expert explanations. - (h) Arguments will be presented only to the points in issue. - 8.
+The hearings will be governed by the following guidelines which can be amended by agreement between the parties at any time: - a) A brief of pertinent documents will be jointly presented to the arbitrator. - b) To the extent that authorities are permitted, they shall be presented in a joint brief. - c) If possible, a statement of agreed facts will be jointly presented to the arbitrator. - d) Responses to opening statements will cover any facts which are in dispute and any additional facts available. - e) The hearing will be conducted in an informal manner with limited objections by the Parties and without concern for procedural irregularities. - f) Hearsay and extrinsic evidence will be allowed to be entered without objection and given the appropriate weight by the arbitrator.

+- Witnesses will only be used to enter evidence relative to facts in dispute or g) for expert explanations. - h) Arguments will be presented only to the points in issue. - 8.
 Prior to rendering a decision, the arbitrator may assist the Parties in mediating a resolution to the grievance. - 9.
-Where mediation fails, or is not appropriate, a decision shall be rendered by the arbitrator.

-- 10. The decision of the arbitrator is to be completed and mailed to the Parties within ten (10) working days of the hearing. - 11.
-All decisions of the arbitrators are to be limited in application to that particular dispute and are without prejudice, unless otherwise agreed.
+Where mediation fails, or is not appropriate, a decision shall be rendered by the arbitrator. - 10.
+The decision of the arbitrator is to be completed and mailed to the Parties within ten (10) working days of the hearing. - All decisions of the arbitrators are to be limited in application to that particular 11. dispute and are without prejudice, unless otherwise agreed.
 No written reasons for the decision shall be provided beyond that which the arbitrator deems appropriate to convey a decision. - 12.
-The Parties shall share equally the fees and expenses of the arbitrator. - 13.
-The arbitrator shall have the power to conclusively settle the dispute and the decision shall be binding on both Parties.
+The Parties shall share equally the fees and expenses of the arbitrator. - The arbitrator shall have the power to conclusively settle the dispute and the 13. decision shall be binding on both Parties.
 The arbitrator shall not have the power to change, alter, modify or amend any of the provision of the Collective Agreement.

-3.08 DISCLOSURE OF INFORMATION
+3.08 Disclosure of Information